Sámi orthography: Orthographical trends

 Three different orthographical trends can be identified for these Sámi languages.
 The first one uses the principle of having the Sámi orthography be the same as it is for the majority language of that country as its basis.
 This trend goes back to the traditions where the Sámi language was first being used as a written language, i.e., in Sweden.
 The literary language there that followed this principle was based on the old Ume Sámi literary language from the 18th century.
 This same literary language was partially used as the basis for the modern literary languages of Southern Sámi and Lule Sámi.
 The oldest orthography for Northern Sámi in Norway, that of Knud Leem, upholds this tradition.
 The second tradition goes back to Rasmus Rask's revision of Leem's orthography, as Rask builds on the phonemic principle.
 North Sámi, Inari Sámi, and Skolt Sámi follow this tradition.
 The third tradition is represented by the Kildin Sámi language for which a written language has been created three times: first by Russian missionaries using the Cyrillic alphabet as the basis for the language's orthography, then using the Latin alphabet at the end of 1920s into the 1930s as part of Joseph Stalin's language policy for minority languages, and finally once again returning to the Cyrillic alphabet at the end of the 1970s.

-A unified literary language

-The Sámi strongly feel that they are one people.
-For this reason, proposals for a united Sámi literary language have been made.
-The differences amongst the various languages are, however, too large to make this feasible.